audeering/audb/docs/overview.rst

 to communicate with the underlying backend.
 At the moment,
 it supports to store the data
-on a folder on a local file system, or inside a `Generic repository`_ on an `Artifactory server`_.
+in a folder on a local file system, or inside a `Generic repository`_ on an `Artifactory server`_.